Using Nitroglycerin for AnginaSkip to the navigation

 - Use the spray under your tongue or on top of your tongue.
 Push the spray canister button once.
 Close your mouth right away.

 - Take one tablet or spray dose.
-If after 5 minutes the chest pain is not better or gets worse, call 911 or other emergency services immediately.
+If after 5 minutes your angina symptoms are not better or get worse, call 911 or other emergency services immediately.

 - After you call 911, continue to stay on the phone with the emergency operator.
 He or she will give you further instructions.